bedardbrandon928/National-Unity-and-Prosperity-Accord-NUPA/core/NUPA-NG_TechnicalStack.md

  * ​Land Use Act Shield: Once the irrevocable licensed interest vests in the Community Land Trust (CLT), it is protected as a vested property interest under Nigerian law.
 Any arbitrary revocation by a state or federal entity triggers a liability for the lost value of the perpetually vested economic rights.

- * ​Irrevocable Finality: Any future attempt to reverse this settlement or "recapture" the 80% community yield triggers a "State-Induced Market Failure."
+ * ​Irrevocable Finality: Any future attempt to reverse this settlement or "recapture" the 80% non-federal yield triggers a "State-Induced Market Failure."
 This makes the offending administrative body liable for the full "Just Compensation" of the interrupted economic interests.

  * ​The Volume-Tax Surge: The Federal and State Treasuries reap a massive, predictable influx of VAT, Corporate Tax, and Payroll Tax from industrial hubs that previously generated zero revenue.
 The government gets the Volume, while the people keep the Rent.